williamle8300/context/README.md

 # 1 + 2 = 3 philosophy and mathematics are agreed on this proof

-- PARAMETERS CODE 1/4 2 YEARS!!!
+## PARAMETERS CODE 1/4 2 YEARS!!!
 TURTLES ALL THE WAY UP LOST

+- abstract problem
+- know which npm module(s) to use
+- know which npm module(s) to write
+- solve problem

 - explore and get inspired; do a lot of online reading
 - design stuff
   -	think of cool, new things to make